+disposal group

-disposal group A group of assets to be disposed of, by sale or otherwise, together as a group in a single transaction, and liabilities directly associated with those assets that will dividends donated assets earmarked reserves
+A group of assets to be disposed of, by sale or otherwise, together as a group in a single transaction, and liabilities directly associated with those assets that will be transferred in the transaction.

+dividends

 Distributions of profits to holders of equity instruments in proportion to their holdings of a particular class of capital.